Ephraim-usc/glike/tutorial.md

 More advanced features (samples from mulitple pupulations, ancient DNA samples, etc.) can be demonstrated by replicating the experiment in Figure 5B of the paper.

+gLike provides some demographic models (with default parameters hard-coded into them) in the `glike.models` module.
+In this example we will use them to avoid manually writting demographic models.
+The genealogcial trees under the Ancient European model can be simulated by

     demography = glike.ancient_europe_demography()
     samples_msprime = [msprime.SampleSet(20, population = "ana", time = 260),
                msprime.SampleSet(20, population = "neo", time = 180),